kayaturgut/ESOGU_RAMPS-dataset/README.md

-# ramp-dataset
+# ESOGU RAMP-dataset
-The NIST ramp dataset
+The ramp dataset